-Using sandtrays with children with autism spectrum disorder can be a rewarding and challenging process.
-Professionals must understand the special considerations and various nuances when working with children with ASD in the sandtray.
-This training explores how to use traditional Sandtray Therapy methodology and unconventional methods to help children with ASD develop skills in relation to connection and engagement, regulation and sensory processing, and social skills.
+Using sandtrays with autistic children and adolescents can be a rewarding and challenging process.
+Professionals must understand the special considerations and various nuances when working with autistic children in the sandtray.
+This training explores how to use traditional sandtray therapy methodology, and unconventional methods to help autistic children develop skills in relation to connection and engagement, regulation and sensory processing, and social navigation.
 Special considerations will be covered, sand alternatives will be explored, and research and limitations will be presented.
-Participants will learn several interventions that can be implemented with children with ASD and will engage in article reading, watching video clips, and completing experiential exercises.
+Participants will learn several interventions that can be implemented with autistic children and will engage in article reading, watching video clips, and completing experiential exercises.

 1) Describe the basic definition and setup of sandtray therapy.

-2) Define what typically works and does not work for children with autism when using sandtrays.
+2) Define what typically works and does not work for autistic children when using sandtrays.

-3) Identify the AutPlay limit setting model when using sandtray work with children with autism.
+3) Identify the AutPlay® Therapy limit setting model when using sandtray work with autistic children.

-4) Describe special considerations when attempting sandtray work with children with autism.
+4) Describe special considerations when attempting sandtray work with autistic children.

 5) List at least two engagement and connection interventions using the sandtray.

-6) List at least two social skill interventions using the sandtray.
+6) List at least two social navigation interventions using the sandtray.

 This training is approved for 6 CE Hrs for the below continuing education bodies.
 Upon completion of the training materials, training evaluation, and post exam (with a score of 80% or higher), the training certificate of completion will be issued to the participant.

 - Robert Jason Grant Ed.D APT Approved Provider #12-318 for continuing education.
 If you are counting this training toward the 150 hours to become an RPT or RPT-S, the 6 hours can be calculated as any combination of 6 toward special topics, 6 toward applicants’ choice.